 Current Status of the NEON Project

-NEON successfully completed the planning and design phases and entered the construction phase in Spring 2012.
+The planning and design of the NEON project was completed in early 2012.
 Construction of the observatory and field sites began soon after in Spring 2012.
 Currently, construction of the final few field sites for NEON is underway and the observatory has entered initial operations.
-NEON is expected to enter full operations by the end 2018 and collect data for 30 years.
+NEON is expected to enter full operations by the early 2019 and collect data for 30 years.
 Preliminary data are already available for most of our data products, and data continue to be added to the NEON data portal weekly for users to download.

 NEON is part of a bold effort to: